smpallen99/exrm-rpm/README.md

 The next time you run `mix release --rpm`, it will use the custom templates.

+> Lack of support for a mix task to remove custom templates is deliberate.
+Once created,
+> these files are considered part of your projects source code and should be managed appropriately.

-## The details
+## Additional Notes

-#### The generated rpm installs the following
+- The generated rpm installs the following
     - the release in `/usr/local/app_name`
     - an init.d script to manage the service

-#### During the rpm build process, the following directory tree and files are created:
+- During the rpm build process, the following directory tree and files are created:

-- _build/rpm/SPECS/name.spec      # the generated spec file used to build the rpm
+    - `_build/rpm/SPECS/name.spec` - the generated spec file used to build the rpm
-- _build/rpm/SOURCES/name         # the generated init script included in the rpm
+    - `_build/rpm/SOURCES/name` - the generated init script included in the rpm
-- rel/name/releases/version/name-version-arch.rpm  # the generated rpm
+    - `rel/name/releases/version/name-version-arch.rpm` - the generated rpm

+## Acknowledgements

+- Thanks to @bitwalker for the exrm plugin capabilities and all his help.

+## Feedback

+This project was built based on my experience building RPMs for E-MetroTels's products.
+I welcome input from others.

+## License

+exrm_rpm is copyright (c) 2014 E-MetroTel.

+The source code is released under the MIT License.

+Check [LICENSE](LICENSE) for more information.